 Biodegradable Bone Implant, Severe Plastic Deformation, Corrosion Engineering, Physical Vapor Deposition, Non-Destructive Techniques, Non-Traditional Machining, Metal Forming Processes, Thin Films

 Then you need to give details regarding your education chronologically backward.
 You should include the specialization, the department, the year of obtaining the degree, and the GPA.
 Start by including details about your master's and then your bachelor's.

 Make sure to include at least a conference, if not a paper or a journal article.

 Then you give details regarding your project and training undertaken.
 Write the title of the project that you worked on, a brief description, and future scope.
 You can structure the section like follows:

-This will give you confidence considering that not only you have worked and become experienced but also have some understanding so that you can think about the things which will be of practical impact or which will be practically useful for development in the future.
+This will give you confidence considering that not only you have worked and become experienced but also have some understanding so that you can think about the things which will be of practical impact or which will be practically helpful for development in the future.

 5. Software skills

-Whatever software skills you have learned you may write it over.
+Whatever software skills you have learned, you may write it over.
 Examples of this:

 Subscribe to our newsletter